Cossack Hetmanate: Administrative divisions

 The Cossack Hetmanate was divided into military-administrative districts known as regiments (regimental districts; полк) whose number fluctuated with the size of the Hetmanate's territory.
-The first regimental districts were confirmed by the Treaty of Kurukove in 1625, among which were Bila Tserkva Regiment, Kaniv Regiment, Korsun Regiment, Kyiv Regiment, Pereiaslav Regiment, Cherkasy Regiment.
+The first regimental districts were confirmed by the Treaty of Kurukove in 1625, among which were Bila Tserkva Regiment, Kaniv Regiment, Korsun Regiment, Chyhyryn Regiment, Pereiaslav Regiment, Cherkasy Regiment.
 All of them were situated within the Kyiv Voivodeship.
 According to the Treaty of Zboriv, there were 23 regiments.
 In 1649, when the Hetmanate controlled both the right and left banks, it included 16 such districts.

 Under Khmelnytskyi, the territory ruled by the hetman included the territories of Kyiv, Bratslav and Chernihiv voivodeships, as well as Zaporozhia and even some Belarusian lands nominally part of Lithuania.
 In 1667 the signing of Truce of Andrusovo between the Tsardom of Russia and Polish–Lithuanian Commonwealth secured 10 regiments of left-bank Ukraine for Russia, including Kyiv, while the other six stayed in right-bank Ukraine as part of the Polish–Lithuanian Commonwealth.

 The regimental districts were further divided into sotnias (сотня), which were administered by sotnyks (сотник).
 The lowest division was the kurin (курінь).
 Sotnias were named by the central town, where sotnyk resided with his council.